I think the question comes up because one of the easiest and first things we humans do for an energy boost is grab a cup of coffee or energy drink.

 ALCAR helps transport fatty acids into mitochondria where they’re needed for energy metabolism.
 Fueling your cells “power plants” boosts physical and mental energy.

-As ALCAR shuttles fatty acids into mitochondria, it provides the fuel that is burned for energy.
+As ALCAR shuttles fatty acids into mitochondria, it helps create the fuel that is burned for energy.
 And then as ALCAR shuttles fatty acids out of mitochondria, it flushes out toxic byproducts.

 Researchers in Italy found that Acetyl-L-Carnitine stimulates the growth of new neurites.
 Which increases signaling between cells throughout the central nervous system.[ii]